 USC campuses are lively, diverse places with plenty of activities and events.
 Whether it’s live music, market days, expos, or just a regular day, USC offers a great environment in which to work.

-The buildings at Sippy Downs campus have received 30 awards for planning, architecture and construction.
+The buildings at the Sunshine Coast campus have received numerous awards for planning, architecture and construction.
 All buildings on campus focus on environmentally sustainable design with strategies for passive lighting and natural ventilation to minimise the use of non-renewable energy.

-The campus offers many outdoor spaces that students and staff share with the kangaroos and other wildlife that also call USC Sippy Downs home.
+The campus offers many outdoor spaces that students and staff share with the kangaroos and other wildlife that also call USC Sunshine Coast home.

 The campus offers onsite facilities including: